FiammettaC/Chemical-Reaction-Engineering-in-Python/README.md

 ## Feedback
 Please fill in our [online survey](https://forms.gle/xJ1uJc94G9c7YUtJ7) if you have any feedback.
 We really appreciate your suggestions and we will try to use them to improve the course.

+## Cite this work
+The work has been presented at the 33rd European Symposium on Computer-Aided Process Engineering (ESCAPE33), Athens, 18-21 June.